-Pressure Cooker Beef Pho – Make one of your favorite Vietnamese rice noodle soup dishes in half the time using your Instant Pot!
+Pressure Cooker Beef Pho – Make a version of one of your favorite Vietnamese rice noodle soup dishes in half the time using your Instant Pot!
 You’ve got to try this delicious and easy beef pho recipe!

 In the winter time, there’s nothing I love more than a big bowl of Vietnamese Pho!
 There’s something so incredibly comforting about the hot, flavorful broth, rice noodles and fresh toppings.
-Pho usually requires blanching beef bones and then simmering them with spices for hours… But who has time for that?
-I got together with Jonny Hunter, along with our Breville pressure cookers, and we went to work!
+Pho usually requires blanching beef bones and then simmering them with spices for hours.
+Something that I admire and love about food and culture and how dishes come together.
+I got together with Jonny Hunter, along with our Breville pressure cookers, and we wanted to make and share a version using the pressure cooker.

 THE EASIEST PRESSURE COOKER BEEF PHO